Improving Focus And Confidence: Exercise For ADHD

 Medication

-Some people may experience symptoms of ADHD that can disrupt daily life enough that pharmaceutical intervention is required.
+Some people experience symptoms of ADHD that can disrupt daily life enough that pharmaceutical intervention is required.
 In these cases, medications might be used to sedate some of the excess energy unique to ADHD, which can help increase focus and relieve impulsivity.

 While these aforementioned treatment modalities can be useful in treating and managing symptoms of ADHD, the goal is to create a treatment plan that is most effective for the individual, which might not include pharmaceutical medication.
-Some people may prefer trying alternative treatments first and pursuing more drastic measures as a last resort.
+Some people may prefer trying alternative treatments first and pursuing pharmaceuticals as a last resort.
 For these families, exercise as a form of therapy might provide some relief from the symptoms.

 Physical exercise and ADHD